An unofficial site about DeArmond Tremolo Control and Trem-Trol units.

 The other beautiful part of the DeArmond mechanism is the method by which the tremolo speed is controlled.
 A motor is used to shake the canister.
 A tapered pin extends from the motor’s shaft.
 Pressing against that pin, somewhere along the taper, is a rubber-edged wheel.
 The wheel’s hub is slightly off center.
 When the motor is on, the pin causes the wheel to turn, which causes the wheel’s true center to move back and forth.
 Because the hydro-fluid canister is attached to the true center of the wheel the canister gently rocks.

-DeArmond’s speed adjustment control positions the rubber-edged wheel somewhere along the tapered pin (the knob on the right on the 601 unit and the thumbwheel on the 800 unit are both mechanical cam-like linkages, not potentiometers).
-Leaning against the far, narrow end of the pin, the wheel rotates more slowly.
-At the fatter end of the pin the wheel rotates faster.
+DeArmond’s speed adjustment knob positions the rubber-edged wheel somewhere along the tapered pin (the knob on the right on the 601 unit and the thumbwheel on the 800 unit are both mechanical cam-like linkages, not potentiometers).
+When against the far, narrow end of the pin, the wheel rotates more slowly.
+At the fatter end of the pin the wheel rotates more quickly.
 The motor’s speed remains constant.

 Subtractive tremolo – why the volume sounds lower

 The peak volume of the tremolo is virtually the same volume as if the tremolo were not connected.
 However, with the tremolo on, the volume of the signal is lowered several times a second.
-The end result is a tremolo unit that reduces the perceived overall volume of the sound.
+The result is a tremolo unit that reduces the perceived overall volume.
 So be prepared to turn up the volume on your guitar or your amplifier when using a DeArmond tremolo.

-Restoring a non-functioning DeArmond tremolo typically means refilling the canister.
+Restoring a non-functioning DeArmond tremolo typically means refilling the canister, and likely replacing its instrument cable and power cord.
 To do this you will need:

 • a soldering iron